xadips/flask-api-crud/README.md

-# flask-api-crud
+# flask-rest-api

-A simple CRUD python flask API using SQLite as a database.
+A simple REST API written in Python Flask using SQLite as a database.

 ## Database structure